 Later that day when we were at my house we approached the wall in my kitchen.
 It has a number of family photos and I introduced Mick to Darren.
 I explained some of the stories and memories associated with each photo.
 I cried as I did so.
-Tears of sadness, tears of compassion for myself and tears of gratitude that I could share some of the stories with my boyfriend.
+Tears of sadness, tears of compassion for myself and tears of gratitude that I could share some of the stories.

 It was a great start but it did not feel like it was enough.
 My heart quietly suggested that we both visit the cemetery where Mick’s ashes are.
 Although I feel like Mick’s energy and love is everywhere, the cemetery is a special place.
-I thought that visiting the cemetery together was required.
+Perhaps we could visit the cemetery together?
 A further gesture to honour the place that Mick has in my heart and also the place that Darren has in my heart.

 Darren – (bless the lovely man!) did not balk at the suggestion.
-He ignored his mind, listened to his heart and agreed that it was the right thing to do.
+He ignored his mind, listened to his heart and agreed.

 So the next day Darren picked me up to drive to the cemetery.
-Darren picked up some bright pink flowers that we could leave with Mick’s ashes.
+He brought some bright pink flowers that we could leave with Mick’s ashes.

 It is a beautiful cemetery overlooking the ocean in the Eastern Suburbs of Sydney.
 I chose it because the Eastern Suburbs are where Mick spent most of his adult life.
 There are so many happy memories associated with the surrounding beaches, suburbs and even within the cemetery.
 Mick was a passionate runner and often use to run up and down the hills of the cemetery as part of his training runs.